 This selection was a no-brainer.
 As soon as the Cafe 109 associate said Nutella, I was sold.

-Like cupcakes, each faux cronut has its signature and from the first bite, I knew this one was different than others I’ve tasted.
+Like cupcakes, each faux cronut has its signature and from the first bite, I knew this one was different from others I’ve tasted.

 The dough was subtly chewy on the outside, then tender within.
 There was no crunch, unless you count the granulated-sugar coating on the dough.